home-assistant/developers.home-assistant/blog/2024-09-04-lawn-mower-activity-returning.md

 title: "New returning type in LawnMowerActivity"
 ---

-As of Home Assistant Core 2024.9, integrations using the lawn_mower platform can indicate that their mower is returning to the dock by using the new `LawnMowerActivity.RETURNING` state.
+As of Home Assistant Core 2024.9, integrations implementing `LawnMowerEntity` can indicate that their mower is returning to the dock by using the new `LawnMowerActivity.RETURNING` state.

 ## Example